Homological mirror symmetry for orbifold log Calabi-Yau surfaces: An explicit case study: the hypersurfaces

 Starting from the reference $t_*$, we consider the effect on the branch points by following the vanishing paths in Figure \ref{fig:vanishingpaths} that go to the $k-2$ critical values of type \uppercase\expandafter{\romannumeral 1}.
 These are isotopic to a combination of a rotation of $t$, followed by an outwards radial scaling.
 In Figure \ref{fig:branch points labelled} above, the movement associated to the radial outwards scaling of $t$ is illustrated by the purple arrows pointing towards the branch points labelled $14$ (and $13$).
 The movement associated to rotating $t$ is depicted by the orange transposition arrows.
 Both of these movements are animated \href{https://bogdan-simeonov.github.io/visualizations/}{here} and proved in detail in the Appendix \ref{propappendix:radialoutwards}.

-We will now describe what topological classes the vanishing cycles represent in $H_1(\Sigma^0_*)$.
-Let: \begin{itemize} \item $l$ denote the class in $H_1(\Sigma^0_*)$ which is represented by a curve which projects under the branched double cover to an arc connecting the twin branch points. \item $l_i,2\leq i \leq k-1$ denote the class in $H_1(\Sigma^0_*)$ which is represented by a curve which projects under the branched double cover to an arc which starts at the branch point $1$, goes down and around and ends up at the branch point labelled $i$. \end{itemize} We choose the orientations so that The projections under the branched double cover of these classes can be visualized as follows:
+We will now describe what topological classes the vanishing cycles represent in $H_1(\Sigma^0_*)$. \begin{defn} Let $l$ denote the class in $H_1(\Sigma^0_*)$ which is represented by a curve which projects under the branched double cover to an arc connecting the twin branch points.
+Let $l_i,2\leq i \leq k-1$ denote the class in $H_1(\Sigma^0_*)$ which is represented by a curve which projects under the branched double cover to an arc which starts at the branch point $1$, goes down and around and ends up at the branch point labelled $i$.
+We choose the orientations so that $\langle l_i, l_j\rangle =-1, i<j$ and $\langle l,l_i\rangle=-1$. \end{defn} The projections under the branched double cover of representatives of these classes can be visualized as follows: